 Only if you remain (partially) connected to the grid.

-What grants are available for off-grid systems?
+What subsidies are available for off-grid systems?

 Ole Diepstraten